 - Several applications in the Court of Queen’s Bench in Alberta and the Superior Court of Justice in Ontario.

-- Appeared as counsel a Small Claims Court trial in Ontario’s Small Claims Court in addition to numerous Settlement Conferences.
+- Appeared as counsel in a Small Claims Court trial in Ontario’s Small Claims Court in addition to numerous Settlement Conferences.

 - Defence counsel in a criminal assault trial and two peace bond trials in the Ontario Court of Justice.